ChanChar/ChanChar.github.io/_posts/2015-04-03-unsplash-pictures.md

 This not only cleaned up the code but made it significantly easier for a new programmer to read the code.
 Although the variable names could use work, the overall code just flows.

 2. It uses LXML instead of JSON.
-This wasn't a particulary significant change but I did have to learn how XPath and parsing through html trees worked.
+This wasn't a particularly significant change but I did have to learn how XPath and parsing through html trees worked.

 Here's the program: